PaNOSC-ViNYL/ase/doc/ase/thermochemistry/thermochemistry.rst

 The :math:`3N-3` largest vibrational frequencies are used to calculate the vibrational contributions to the internal energy and the entropy.
-The remaining three degrees of freedom are calculated from two translational contributions and one rotational contribution.
+The remaining three degrees of freedom are calculated from two translational contributions and one rotational contribution of the adsorbate.
 The energy barriers for the adsorbate to translate and rotate on a close packed surface are used to calculate the translational and rotational frequencies, respectively.
-From the translational and rotational frequencies, the translational and rotational contributions to the internal energy and the entropy are determined.
+From the translational and rotational frequencies, the translational and rotational contributions to the internal energy and the entropy of the adsorbate are determined.
 The calculation of the translational frequency is:

 .. math ::
    \nu_{trans} = \sqrt{\frac{W_{trans}}{2mA}}